There are no direct flights from the UK to Zanzibar/Tanzania.

 Kenya Airways has flights every day of the week from Heathrow, overnight on the way out to Nairobi (8.5 hours) then connecting early morning on to Zanzibar or Dar es Salaam.
 (1.5 hours).
-Return flight are usually an afternoon/evening flight from Zanzibar/Dar es Salaam to Nairobi connecting with an overnight flight to Heathrow.
-We use Kenya Airways for people doing a safari in Kenya and in the northern parks of Tanzania.
+Return flight are not so straightforward.
+Either a very early – 02.30 – departure from Zanzibar to Nairobi, quite a long transit then day time flight to Heathrow.
+Alternatively an evening departure from Zanzibar to Nairobi then on to Amsterdam connecting to Heathrow.